jibanCat/phys214_obsastro/cosmos_hw/README.md

 ![](images/change_H0.png)

-As shown in the Fig, increase H0 would shift the peak positions to larger scales.
+As shown in Fig, increase H0 would shift the peak positions to larger scales.
 It makes sense since if the expansion rate is larger than the structure would be larger.

 ## Prob 2.4 Curvature